biglocalnews/reporting-tool/api/README.md

 Do this the first time you set up the project.

 To play with the schema I'm just using postgres installed via homebrew on my mac.
 User is root with no password.
-You can manually run `create database bbc;`, then run `python database.py` after step (4) below to create tables.
+You can manually run `create database bbc;`, then run `python database.py --dummy-data` after step (4) below to create tables with seed data.

 ### General Setup!